The Foundations

-The Foundations were a British soul band (m.
-1967–1970).
-The group's background was: West Indian, White British and Sri Lankan.
-Their 1967 debut single "Baby Now That I've Found You" reached number one in the UK and Canada, and number eleven in the US, while their 1968 single "Build Me Up Buttercup" reached number two in the UK and number three on the US Billboard Hot 100.
+The Foundations were a British soul band who were primarily active between 1967 and 1970.
+The group's background was West Indian, White British and Sri Lankan.
+Their 1967 debut single "Baby Now That I've Found You" reached number one in the UK and Canada, and number eleven in the US.
+Their 1968 single "Build Me Up Buttercup" reached number two in the UK and number three on the US Billboard Hot 100.
 The group was the first multi-racial group to have a number one hit in the UK in the 1960s.

-The Foundations were one of the few British acts to successfully imitate what became known as the Motown Sound.
-The Foundations signed to Pye, at the time one of only four big UK record companies (the others being EMI, which included the HMV, Columbia and Parlophone labels, Decca, and Philips, which also owned Fontana).
+The Foundations were one of the few British acts to imitate successfully what became known as the Motown Sound.
+The Foundations signed to Pye, at the time one of only four big UK record companies (the others being EMI, which included the His Master's Voice, Columbia and Parlophone labels, Decca, and Philips, which also owned Fontana).